Jschnuckle/twitBOT/README.md

 # twitBOT
+Twitter Bot
-Twitter Bot using 'twit' module by ttzele
+Makes use of some functionality from 'twit' module by ttzele